 (documentary compliance, border compliance and domestic transport) within the overall process of exporting or importing a shipment of goods".
 The indicator is a distance to frontier score, measuring the distance of each economy to the frontier, which represents the best performance observed in each of the indicators across all economies in the Doing Business sample since 2005.
-"An economy's distance to frontier is reflected on a scale from 0 to 100, where 0 represents the lowest performance and 100 represents the frontier".
-The other six measures selected refer to all those six spheres that are considered when computing the trading across border score: documents to export, time to export, cost to export, documents to import, time to import and cost to import.
-Among the measures reflecting the documentary compliance, the number of documents needed to export and the number of documents needed to import have been selected.
+"An economy's distance to frontier is reflected on a scale from 0 to 100, where 0 represents the lowest performance and 100 represents the frontier".26 The other six measures selected refer to all those six spheres that are considered when computing the trading across border score: documents to export, time to export, cost to export, documents to import, time to import and cost to import.
+Among the measures reflecting the documents needed to import have been selected.
 Within the group of measures related to the time to trade, the number of days to export and the number of days to import have been chosen.
-Finally, among the indexes that capture the cost to trade, the US\$ per exporting container and the US\$ per importing container have been selected.
-Table 4.7 summarises all seven measures for the whole sample and for each geographical category in the two selected years 2007 and 2014.
+Finally, among the indexes that capture the cost to trade, the US\$ per exporting container and the US\$ per importing container have been selected.27 Table 4.7 summarises all seven measures for the whole sample and for each geographical category in the two selected years 2007 and 2014.